What is a bricklayer drummer?

 5. Larry Mullen, Jr. – U2

-With all the sonic opportunities that guitarist The Edge has handed Mullen, he never played along to that level of ambiance (who could? ……it might have killed him!)
+With all the sonic opportunities that guitarist The Edge has handed Mullen, he never played along to that level of ambience (who could? ……it might have killed him!).
 Rather, he chose to produce solid beats to avail The Edge and Bono more room to hang sounds on the U2 clothesline.
 This is not to say Mullen made it simple, as revealed on “Sunday Bloody Sunday” and “Bullet the Blue Sky.”
 Both of these tricky beats are rooted in military marches.
 No doubt influenced by his young teenage years with the Post Office Workers Band of Dublin, Ireland.
 Later, when U2 expanded to drum machines in the 2000s, Mullen let the digital loops do the hard work and he simply laid his plain vanilla playing on top.
 Perfect bricks!

 4. Pete Thomas – Elvis Costello and the Attractions